-Many GPS personal trackers also come with panic buttons, yet another useful tool for an elderly or poorly relative.
-If the person falls or is in trouble, they can press the panic button and you will receive an instant alert.
+Many GPS personal trackers also come with panic buttons, yet another useful tool for an elderly or poor relative.
+If the person falls or is in trouble, they can press the panic button, and you will receive an instant alert.

 2. Keeping an eye on teen drivers

 It’s a nervy time when your teenager first starts to drive.
-It’s crucial to trust them, but it’s only natural to worry about the safety of your child while out on the road.
+Trusting them is crucial, but it’s only natural to worry about your child's safety while out on the road.
 If you’re concerned, you can use a GPS tracker in their vehicle to give you peace of mind.

-As well as making sure their child is driving safely, parents can also use GPS trackers to check in on where their teens are driving to.
-If they get lost, the tracker aids fast recovery.
-If they say they’re going one place and the tracker shows the vehicle in another, you have the evidence to back a serious telling off.
+As well as making sure their child is driving safely, parents can also use GPS trackers to check in on where their teens are driving.
+If they get lost, the tracker aids in fast recovery.
+If they say they’re going one place and the tracker shows the vehicle in another, you have the evidence to back a serious telling-off.

 4. Acting fast in an emergency

-We all know that driving can be a dangerous activity, but so can boating, camping, mountain climbing and many other activities.
-You may want to go ‘off grid’ for your outdoor adventures without any technology, but what if something happens?
-The actor Paul Nicholls, best known for his role in EastEnders, recently made the headlines after he was badly injured while on holiday in Thailand.
-He fell from the top of a jungle waterfall and his mobile phone was broken, leaving him stranded with two broken legs, a shattered knee and hypothermia for three days – and no means to contact help or raise the alarm.
+We all know that driving can be dangerous, but so can boating, camping, mountain climbing and many other activities.
+You may want to go ‘off the grid’ for outdoor adventures without technology, but what if something happens?
+The actor Paul Nicholls, best known for his role in EastEnders, recently made the headlines after being badly injured while on holiday in Thailand.
+He fell from the top of a jungle waterfall, and his mobile phone was broken, leaving him stranded with two broken legs, a shattered knee and hypothermia for three days – and no means to contact help or raise the alarm.
 He was lucky to have been found in time and extremely fortunate to be alive, with locals only finding him after spotting his abandoned rental motorbike nearby.
 Had he been wearing a GPS tracker, teams of rescue workers could have reached him the same day.

-If you are out on your own, either driving or doing an outdoor activity, and an accident should happen – would anyone know about it and be able to help?
-This is the question you should ask yourself before preparing for any expedition, and fitting GPS trackers could be a vital thing to pack.
+If you are out on your own, driving or doing an outdoor activity, and an accident should happen – would anyone know about it and be able to help?
+This is the question you should ask yourself before preparing for any expedition and fitting GPS trackers could be vital to pack.

 5. Ensuring safe driving of fleet vehicles

-More businesses are fitting GPS trackers in their fleet vehicles and this is good news for everyone.
+More businesses are fitting GPS trackers in their fleet vehicles, which is good news for everyone.
 It means that drivers are accountable for their actions, so reckless or dangerous drivers won’t get away with putting other road users’ lives at risk.

 With GPS trackers, a fleet manager can monitor hundreds or even thousands of vehicles from one console or dashboard, even if the vehicles are located in different parts of the world.
-Fleet managers can see everything from the direction and location to the speed of the vehicle at any given time.
-They are usually looking for ways to improve fuel efficiency, productivity and efficiency, but they can also keep a check on driving practices.
+Fleet managers can see everything from the direction and location to the vehicle's speed at any given time.
+They usually look for ways to improve fuel efficiency, productivity and efficiency, but they can also monitor driving practices.
 If a vehicle is travelling too fast or driving recklessly in any other way, the fleet manager can call in the driver.
 The driver can then be retrained or disciplined.
 The result?
 Safer roads for everyone.

-GPS tracking can also be useful for situations when fleet vehicles are involved in road traffic accidents.
-The technology provides the vital evidence of the location of a vehicle during the time of the accident, including what direction it was travelling in and how fast it was going.
+GPS tracking can also be useful when fleet vehicles are involved in road traffic accidents.
+The technology provides vital evidence of the location of a vehicle during the time of the accident, including what direction it was travelling in and how fast it was going.